Go to website

 Introducing your maze and product to testers is important for creating a good testing experience and getting valuable results.
 The concept of prototyping and user testing may be unfamiliar to some testers and occasionally they may find themselves confused by the testing process.
 Customizing the Welcome Screen and using a Context Screen where necessary will help y

-How to change the order of a block
+How to change the order of blocks in a maze

 A Context Screen is a simple way to communicate with your testers during their session.
 Learn how to add a Context Screen.